Rodent Aseptic Technique & Surgical Training Info & Video

 rate and form most important for titration of anesthesia if there is no monitoring

-- Give analgesia, fluids (3-5% BW SC depending on surgical approach and duration; LAS
+- Give analgesics and fluids (3-5% BW SC depending on surgical approach and duration;

 - Shave surgical site.
 Can use depilatory cream as well, just rinse/wipe it after applying